BengeeL/BengeeL/README.md

     Mailchimp
     Nodemailer

-🌱 I don't eat meat - Hiit Workout and Yoga
-📫 Reach me at benjamin.lefebvre.1024@gmail.com
+🌱 I don't eat meat - See me at Barry's for a Bootcamp 📫 Reach me at benjamin.lefebvre.1024@gmail.com